YOU KNOW THE COMMERCIALS

 BUT IS YOGURT A PROBIOTIC?

 Technically, yes.
-Any food that is fermented contains live probiotic cultures to assist in the process.
+Any food that is fermented has live probiotic cultures to assist in the process.
 Often, the live probiotics found in yogurts are strains of Lactobacillus, which are linked to reducing diarrhea, regulating digestion, and reducing the amount of bad bacteria in the gut.*

 SO WHAT’S THE DEAL?

 While yogurt is an ancient fermented cuisine that has been consumed by our ancestors for centuries, the continual processing and industrialization of our food has actually turned yogurt from being a helpful bacteria-laden snack to a sugar coated disaster.
 Walking up and down the aisles of your grocery store, you may notice that there are many different types of yogurts, each with unique “benefits” – Greek, Low-fat, flavored, fruit-on-the-bottom, drinkable, etc. However, if you take a look at the sugar contents of each, you may be appalled.
 According to the American Heart Association, men should aim to have 36 grams of sugar or less a day, while women should have 24 grams or less.
-On average, yogurt contains 19 grams of sugar per serving!
+On average, yogurt has 19 grams of sugar per serving!
 That’s the same amount as a Twinkie.
 Even worse, many of our nation’s most popular yogurt brands and flavors have over 30 grams of sugar!

 Although some of the sugar in yogurt occurs naturally (on average 12 to 15 grams), the amount of added sugar and ingredients depend on the type of yogurt.
 According to Monica Reingal, MS, LDN, CNS, “low-fat yogurts, for example, have a reputation for being notoriously high in sugar.”
 Furthermore, since bad bacteria thrive on sugar, any benefits you are gaining from the good bacteria in the yogurt are nulled as the bad bacteria continue to survive.
 Many people who eat yogurt may feel more discomfort than relief in their gut as they experience increased bloating, gas, and even bouts of diarrhea and nausea, while countless others notice weight gain as a result of consuming yogurt’s high sugar content.